wannabeyourfriend/wannabeyourfriend/README.md

 - 👋 Hi, I’m @wannabeyourfriend
-- 👀 I’m interested in AI, ML
+- 👀 I’m interested in machine learning and computer vision.
-- 🌱 I’m currently learning deep learning, computer vision and RL.
+- 🌱 I’m currently learning DL, CV and RL.
 - 💞️ I’m looking for opportunities to participate in labs, focus on CV, ML.
 - 📫 How to reach me. email:`wang-zx23@mails.tsinghua.edu.cn`
 - 😄 Pronouns: ...